hummingbot/hummingbot/documentation/docs/quickstart/index.md

 Two set of API keys is needed:

 * Trade-enabled keys: needed for Hummingbot during the configration to trade your assets
-* Read-only keys: needed for (Miner app) (https://miners.hummingbot.io/) to setup Liquidity Mining, and track your rewards and bot performance
+* Read-only keys: needed for [Miner app](https://miners.hummingbot.io/) to setup Liquidity Mining(Optional), and track your rewards and bot performance

 ![Figure 1: Liquidity mining relationship](/assets/img/liquidityminingrelationship.jpg)